Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

 and hence by \eqref{eq:ATE},

 which no longer depends on $a$.

-In Appendix~\ref{apx:naturalACD} we show how the distribution in \eqref{condnorm:distn} can also, if desired, be parameterized to match the first and second moments of the observational distribution over $(A_1, ..., A_k)^{\top}$ conditional on the aggregate $A=a$.
+In Supplementary Section~\ref{apx:naturalACD} we show how the distribution in \eqref{condnorm:distn} can also, if desired, be parametrized to match the first and second moments of the \emph{observational} distribution over $(A_1, ..., A_k)^{\top}$ conditional on the aggregate $A=a$.
 Note from \eqref{condnorm:ate} that the ACE does not depend on the choice of $\mathit{\Sigma}$ beyond \eqref{condnorm:sigma} and thus also holds for the deterministic case where $\mathit{\Sigma} = 0$.